bwfiq/aws-scripts/README.md

 - VPC and Subnet configured in AWS

 ## Scripts
+*utils.sh*
+Contains helper functions for the other scripts and the global tag name for created resources.
+- log: Logs a message with a timestamp
+- error: Logs an error message with a timestamp

+*clean-up-resources.sh*
+- Deletes all resources with the tag 'automatically-deployed-by-bwfiq-scripts'

 *deploy-new-ec2-static-site.sh*
 - Generates a new key pair and imports it to AWS
 - Provisions a new security group allowing SSH, HTTP, and HTTPS ingress